cognetif/site-language/README.md

 # Cognetif Site Language
-This library will attempt to detect a best match between the browsers accepted language array and the provided website accepted language array.
+This library will attempt to detect a best match between the browsers accepted language from `$_SERVER['HTTP_ACCEPT_LANGUAGE']` and the provided array of website accepted languages.
 If no match can be found the default fallback will be returned.
+If the server accept languages includes a locale like `fr-FR`, the `fr` will be used to match.

 ## Installation
 Install with composer: